-Does this framework require Communication achievement above the minimum SASW requirement?
-YES \square NO \boxtimes If YES, please state the grade/level required for English and give a brief REASON as to why this is required: Enter alternative grade/level requirements and reasons here.
+Does this framework require Communication achievement above the mirrequirement?
+YES \square NO \boxtimes nimum SASW If YES, please state the grade/level required for English and give a brief REASOI this is required: l as to why Enter alternative grade/level requirements and reasons here.